codezenn/echo-iris/CONTRIBUTING.md

 peripherals (Sony IMX500 camera, Waveshare USB audio, K1 lavalier mic, Arduino Nano R4).
 Porting to different hardware is straightforward but not trivial.
-Audio device handling in particular assumes the mic-and-speaker split visible in `find_usb_audio()` and requires verification on your hardware.
+Audio device handling in particular assumes the mic and speaker split visible in `find_usb_audio()` and requires verification on your hardware.

-The voice loop assumes a wake-word + listen-window model.
-If you want continuous always-on listening, the loop in `echo_iris_16gb.py` needs a substantial rewrite.
+The voice loop assumes a wake word + listen window model.
+If you want continuous always on listening, the loop in `echo_iris_16gb.py` needs a substantial rewrite.

-The DEMO_ANSWERS keyword fast path is project-specific.
+The DEMO_ANSWERS keyword fast path is project specific.
 You will want to replace its content for your own use case but can keep the pattern.

 ## Coding Conventions